trap000d/seafile-kindle-client/README.md

 - Your kindle must be jailbroken
 - Install python for kindle http://www.mobileread.com/forums/showthread.php?t=225030
 - Copy the contents of KUAL/seafile directory into /mnt/us/extensions/seafile
-- Create directory for files to synchronize (see config file -> /mnt/us/documents/Seafile)
 - Copy seafile.cfg.example to seafile.cfg, set there proper server address, library name, your login and password (as well as path to local directory):
 ```
 [server]